anjaneshr20/Virtual-Autonomous-Bot/README.md

 Arena Description

+The arena consists of two square paths: an inner square and an outer square.

-There are 2 paths (inner and outer square) and there are 4 connecting paths of different colours joining them.
+There are 4 connecting paths of different colours that join the inner and outer squares.

-Bot can change from outer path to inner path or vice versa.
-Bot is allowed to move in a clockwise direction only.
-The portion of the arena in black colour is restricted for the movement of the bot.
-There will be 3 shapes (square, circle and triangle) of 2 different colours, distinguishing each block in 6 different ways.
-All shape colours might change but they will be distinguishable easily.
-The position of shapes in the final area will not be the same as the indicative pictures
+The bot can switch between the inner and outer paths using these connecting paths.

+Movement is allowed only in the clockwise direction.

+Areas marked in black are restricted, and the bot cannot move there.

+The arena contains 3 different shapes — square, circle, triangle — each available in 2 colours, resulting in 6 distinct types of blocks.

+The position and colour of the shapes may vary, but all will be easily distinguishable.

-On the outermost path there will be 4 arrows at the end of connecting paths pointing in clockwise direction.
-These arrows mark the Starting Zone where the bot will be placed initially on any one of the arrows.
+On the outermost path, there are 4 arrows at the ends of the connecting paths pointing clockwise.
+These arrows mark the Starting Zones, where the bot can be initially placed.

-The Centre of the arena is the home zone.
+The center of the arena is designated as the Home Zone.

-The bot has to traverse the arena, complete a full round and finish at the home zone.
+The bot must traverse the arena, complete a full clockwise round, and finish at the Home Zone.

-A video feed from the overhead camera will be provided to the team.
-The team’s computer should autonomously instruct their bot throughout the arena using this feed.
+A video feed from an overhead camera will be provided, and the team’s computer should autonomously control the bot using this feed.

 Game Description

-The bot is placed at one of the Starting Zones.
+The bot starts at one of the Starting Zones.

-Team will be given an abbreviation which associate to specific colour and shape.
-RT for Red Triangle.
-RS for Red Square.
-RC for Red Circle.
-YT for Yellow Triangle.
-YS for Yellow Square.
-YC for Yellow Circle.
+The team will receive a shape-colour abbreviation, which corresponds to a specific block:

+RT – Red Triangle

+RS – Red Square

+RC – Red Circle

+YT – Yellow Triangle

+YS – Yellow Square

+YC – Yellow Circle

-The bot must then find the closest block which it can reach following a clockwise path.
-If two positions with the required colour and shape are at the same distance from the bot then the bot may choose either.
+The bot must find the closest block matching the given shape-colour along its clockwise path.

-Signal must be sent to when bot stops moving.
-As soon as the bot stops moving, bot has to ask for input using the function provided.
+If two matching blocks are equidistant, the bot can choose either one.

+When the bot reaches the block and stops, it must signal that it has stopped.

+The bot should then request the next input using the provided function.

-This continues till bot has completed a full round around the center, Then it should move to home via the connecting paths that it started on.
+This process continues until the bot has completed a full round around the center.

+After completing the round, the bot must return to the Home Zone via the same connecting path it started from.

-On reaching home the bot should signal that it has finished the task.
+Upon reaching the Home Zone, the bot must signal that it has finished the task.